© Albert Kaplan 2014

-1895 is late for a daguerreotype, and late for Alexander Beckers, one of the pioneers of early photography, and a master of the craft.
+1895 is late for a daguerreotype, and late for Alexander Beckers, one of the pioneers of early photography if not the grand master of the craft.
 Examples of his work are rare, and of supreme quality.
 Here is a photographic image of this gentleman and his family.

 In 1895 Mr. Beckers was long retired as a daguerreian.
 However, he must have kept daguerreotype cases with his inscribed name, and used them on those special occasions when he would be persuaded to make a daguerreotype.
-He could not refuse William Bourke Cockran, a noted orator, and one of the leading political personalities in the the United States.
+He could not refuse William Bourke Cockran, one of the leading political personalities in the the United States.

 Or, put another way, Alexander Beckers, one of the great names of early photography, came out of retirement to take this daguerreotype of young Winston Churchill, the 20-year-old son of Lord Randolph Churchill.

 It is unlikely that Churchill ever saw this daguerreotype.
 He was in New York for only a few days, and this daguerreotype was likely made toward the end of his visit.
 William Bourke Cockran would have treasured this daguerreotype of his young friend.
 Surely, during Cockran’s lifetime, this daguerreotype was very carefully preserved, as is fitting a precious memento.
 However, upon a person’s death, relatives, staff, governmental personnel, and the like, enter the domain of the deceased, and begin to realign personal effects.
 It is normal, and must occur.

 How did the daguerreotype of young Abraham Lincoln end up at Witkin Art Gallery in New York?
 How did the daguerreotype of Emily Dickinson end up in an Illinois flea market?
 And, how did this daguerreotype of young Winston Churchill end up, 118 years later, in a rural Maine antiques fair?
 We will never know the answer to these questions.

 |Kaplan Collection||Known Images|